zhiqic/GSRFormer/README.md

 ```
 ## Acknowledgments

-First and foremost, we would like to extend our gratitude to the authors and contributors of the [CoFormer repository](https://github.com/jhcho99/CoFormer).
-Our work stands on the shoulders of giants, and the foundation laid by their research and codebase was invaluable for the advancements we made.
-Furthermore, we want to express our sincere appreciation to Microsoft Research for its invaluable support throughout our project.
+Thank you to the authors of [CoFormer repository](https://github.com/jhcho99/CoFormer) for providing an excellent codebase that enabled our advancements.
+We sincerely appreciate the support of Microsoft Research throughout this project.

 ## Citation